-Our Anger Management project improves mental well-being, develops resilience and increases the self awareness and emotional intelligence of young people aged 14 (school year 10) up to 25, who are struggling with difficult emotions or at risk of being excluded from school or college and/or who are likely to offend.
+Our Anger Management project improves mental well-being, develops resilience and increases the self awareness and emotional intelligence of young people who are struggling with difficult emotions or at risk of being excluded from school or college and/or who are likely to offend.

 This effective project engages young people one-to-one on a cognitive behavioural course (usually over 8 weeks) and is delivered in local schools as well as at The Source.
 Our Anger Management service works in consultation with CAMHS (Child and Adolescent Mental Health Service).

 The programme helps young people understand, deal with and express their feelings and physical responses to strong emotions, understand how to recognise when they are getting wound up or in a situation that will upset them, how to control their thoughts and actions, how to deal with the 'stuff' that gets backed up inside of them, how to communicate assertively and to ask for what they want.